 When considering the cost per lead, be sure to take into account both the monetary cost and the opportunity cost.
 The monetary cost is self-explanatory — it’s simply the amount you spend to acquire each lead.

-On the other hand, the opportunity cost is the value of the time and resources you have to invest in acquiring each lead.
+Conversely, the opportunity cost is the value of the time and resources you have to invest in acquiring each lead.

 By taking both costs into account, you’ll get a more accurate picture of whether or not a particular lead source is worth your while.